Building a Public-Data RAG System End-to-End

 For retrieval, I wanted a baseline that is broad enough to compare approaches without pretending that one method already won.
 That is why I implemented vector, lexical (BM25), and hybrid retrieval paths instead of optimizing one retrieval mode too early.

-This matters in legal QA because lexical overlap still carries real signal for statute names, paragraph references, and recurring legal terminology, while semantic retrieval helps when the query and source use different wording.
-Hybrid retrieval is the practical compromise, not a theoretical preference.
+This matters in legal research because lexical overlap still carries real signal for statute names, paragraph references, and recurring legal terminology, while semantic retrieval helps when the query and source use different wording.
+Hybrid retrieval is the practical compromise, not a theoretical preference, and it is also a standard public production pattern rather than a project-specific invention (Hybrid search | Elastic Docs).

 The current tradeoff is simplicity versus ranking quality.
 The system can already compare modes and parameters, but ranking is still intentionally basic.
 I have not yet added the deeper reranking and filtering logic that would be needed to claim retrieval is fully tuned.

 The next retrieval work is straightforward: tune top-k, tune the hybrid weighting, improve candidate filtering, and introduce reranking once the corpus quality is stable enough that those changes are worth measuring.
+That second-stage reranking pattern is also well established in public retrieval stacks (Retrieve & Re-Rank | Sentence Transformers).

 Evaluation Layer